TeknikhogskolanGothenburg/webserver-teammichael/DocsSrc/articles/AgileMethod.md

 mistakes.
 ---------------------------------------------------------------------------------
 * Devops is a word for "Development" and "Operations" that is a practice that aims at unifying Software development (Dev) and software Operations
 (Ops).
 It uses costumer-centric teams that can hold diffrent priorities and still work together and get no errors.
+DevOps is a concept with different interpretations and definitions, but when you get down to it, it's all about developers and operations teams breaking down silos and working together to innovate faster.
+For many companies, the ability to innovate at a rapid pace — responding to market conditions and customer feedback — is a key factor for success.
+Adopting the DevOps philosophy requires a new mindset, new tools and new skills.
 ---------------------------------------------------------------------------------
 * Kanban can be explained, simple factory: just two machines.
 In ideal world, the machines operate at the same pace, and work flows smoothly from
 "To do" to "Done".
 But what if Machine 1 is faster  A pile of widgets builds up in front of Machine 2.
 This "Work in Progress" pile is a problem.